Atkins Frozen Meals

 Crustless Chicken Pot Pie

-Admittedly this is not the best choice to be eating.
-Home cooking will always trump anything you get in a frozen food section.
+Admittedly Atkins Frozen Meals are not the best choice to be eating.
+Home cooking trumps anything from the frozen food section.
 However if you were to say to me, “James I’m either going to grab one of these or just eat a bagel” then yes by all means eat these.
 Which is the role I see them play, food to eat as a backup plan.
-If your too sick or tired to cook then yes grab one of these.
+If you’re too sick or tired to cook then yes grab one of these.
 The price on these is around $3 each.
-My only real complaint is that they are a bit on the small side.
-I was so hungry I demolished all three of them.
+In conclusion my only real complaint is that they are a bit on the small side.
+Due to hunger I demolished all three of them.
 I would recommend these completely while I wait for the first 100% paleo TV Dinners or MRE’s.